 6. Make Something as a Family

 My son wants to build a cabinet.
 Personally, I know very little about building cabinets, other than some wood and various tools are required.
 We don't actually have the tools, either, so we are probably not yet in a position to make the cabinet.
 However, his enthusiasm for the project is very refreshing, especially since he spends most of his time at home cocooned in his room.

 Making something together is the perfect team-building exercise.
 Many companies and establishments go to great efforts to arrange team-building activities in order to foster an environment in which people work better together.
 Making something as a family is a great way to bond; it is fun and rewarding.
 Just make sure that everyone gets the chance to participate somehow.

-Two ideas for a family project are a bird box, which is a fairly simple wood work project that can be painted afterwards, and a vegetable box, which can be an ongoing project in that in can be used indefinitely to grow and harvest food.
+Two ideas for a family project are a bird box, which is a fairly simple woodwork project that can be painted afterwards, and a vegetable box, which can be an ongoing project in that it can be used indefinitely to grow and harvest food.
 Alternatively, you could create a 'den' out of wood for younger children, or just something random, like the robot pictured below.